aldo-gutierrez/bitmasksorter/README.md

 For this case you can do a Count Sort for only the 3 bits that are part of the mask, 2^3 = 8, with a modified Count Sort that counts 8 values from  000(0) to 111(7)

+Variables defined in a radix sorter

+r = range, for example for unsigned integers is 2^32 d = length of word or digit in bits, typical value is 8 bits (a byte) k = number of words/digits, for an integer this is 4 (32/8)

+For BitMask sorters
+m = length in bits of the bitmask, in integers from 1 to 32 r = range, that is calculated as 2^m or 2 ^(d1+d2..dn) d = length of word or digit in bits, it can be from 1..16 bits depending on configuration and bitmask k = number of word/digits, it could be 3 or 4 depending on detected cpu and configured RADIX_SORTER_MASK_BITS that returns 11 in modern processors

 Algorithm to obtain the BitMask:

 ```